csckcac/platform/products/bam2/README.txt

    NOTE: It is strongly recommended that you change your administrator
        password from the admin to a more secure one at this point.
 To do this click on 'Configure->User Managment' link on the ledt menu.
-6. Publish events to BAM server using data agents.
+6. Publish events to BAM server.
-7. Write anaylizer sequence according to your requirement on the collected data by the BAM.
+7. Write Hive Scripts according to your requirement on the collected data by the BAM.
-8. Create your preferred gadget from the Gadget-Ide.
+8. Create your preferred gadget from the Gadget Generation Wizard.
-9. Publish the gadgets to the BAM dashboard.
+9. Add the gadgets to the BAM dashboard.
 There you can view the created gadget from the BAM dashboard.
-10.There are many four samples which addresses the how to work with BAM and the features of BAM.
+10.KPI sample is shipped with BAM which addresses the how to work with BAM and the features of BAM.

 Training
 ========